New Bern non-profit raises money for transitional home

 NEW BERN, N.C.
-(WNCT) — A New Bern non-profit is ramping up its fundraising efforts after COVID brought the world to a halt.
+(WNCT) — A New Bern non-profit is ramping up its fundraising efforts after COVID-19 brought the world to a halt.

 “If they have some place o go to get their plan together, then they can start feeling better about themselves,” said Simmons.